Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces: Ab initio computations of

 The main challenge in computing \Pb{} is the vast number of matrix elements of the three-nucleon force which must be handled.
 We overcome this limitation by using a recently introduced storage scheme in which we only store linear combinations of matrix elements directly entering the normal-ordered two-body approximation~\cite{miyagi2021} (see Methods for details).

 Our \emph{ab initio} predictions for finite nuclei are summarized in Figure~\ref{fig:blobbogram}.
 The statistical approach that leads to these results is composed of three stages.
 First, history matching identified a set of 34 non-implausible interaction parametrizations.
 Second, model calibration is performed by weighting these parametrizations---serving as prior samples---using a likelihood measure according to the principles of sampling/importance resampling\cite{Smith:1992aa}.
-This yields 34 weighted samples from the LEC posterior probability density function.
+This yields 34 weighted samples from the LEC posterior probability density function, see Extended Data Figure~\ref{fig:importanceweights}.
 Specifically we assume independent EFT and many-body method errors and construct a normally distributed data-likelihood encompassing the ground-state energy per nucleon $E/A$ and point-proton radius $R_\mathrm{p}$ for \Ca{}, and the energy $E_{2^+}$ of its first excited $2^+$ state.
+Our final predictions are therefore conditional on this calibration data.

 We have tested the sensitivity of final results to the likelihood definition by repeating the calibration with a non-diagonal covariance matrix or a Student-t distribution with heavier tails, finding small ($\sim 1\%$) differences in the predicted credible regions.
 The EFT truncation errors are quantified by studying \emph{ab initio} predictions at different orders in the power counting for \Ca{} and infinite nuclear matter.
 We validate our \emph{ab initio} model and error assignments by computing the posterior predictive distributions, including all relevant sources of uncertainty, for both the replicated calibration data (blue colour) and the history-matching observables (green colour), see Figure~\ref{fig:blobbogram}.
-The percentage ratios $\sigma_\text{tot}/{\cal O}_\text{exp}$ of the (theory dominated) total uncertainty to the experimental value are given in the right margin.
+The percentage ratios $\sigma_\text{tot}/z$ of the (theory dominated) total uncertainty to the experimental value are given in the right margin.